ed-fish/spatio-temporal-contrastive-film/README.md

 ## Spatio Temporal Contrastive Film: Pytorch (work in progress)
 A Pytorch implementation of Spatio Temporal Contrastive Video Representation Learning which has been adapted for film trailer analysis.
 This repo is designed for unsupervised analysis of clips extracted from movie trailers.
+In December 2021 I will update this repo to a direct implementation of the paper and add results on Moments in Time and Kinetics400.

 Check out the paper this implementation is based on here: https://arxiv.org/abs/2008.03800